 - ¼ teaspoon sea salt

-- Spray the inside of your slow cooker with oil thoroughly (very IMPORTANT)
+- Spray the inside of your slow cooker with oil thoroughly.
+This step is very important!

 - Cook on low for 5-7 hours depending on your cooker.
 Some take longer and some are faster.
-We recommend trying a test run during the day to see how long yours takes before trying overnight.
+We recommend trying a test run during the day to see how long your slow cooker takes before trying overnight.

 Be sure to use STEEL CUT OATS.
 These are heartier and take longer to cook so they are better for slow cooking.